Search by Keyword

 After a second verse that is identical in structure except for the omission of the ending fanfare, we go into the first occurrence of the bridge.
 The bridge is eight measures long and is sung in its entirety by Paul alone, although he is double-tracked throughout.
 In order to make the arrangement stand out, Ringo switches from playing his ride cymbal normally to hitting just the bell of the cymbal.
 He also switches to alternating from a rim shot on the snare drum to a double hit on his tom-tom, which creates a Latin rhythm (as witnessed in the film footage of the movie “Help!”).
 The melodic climax of the song occurs at the end of the bridge when Paul hits a high A note on the word “cry.”

-After the bridge, we return to an identical repeat of the first verse which segues nicely into the ‘solo/verse’ section of the song.
+After the bridge, we return to an identical repeat of the first verse which segues nicely into the "instrumental/verse" section of the song.
 The end of this verse, though, shows Paul obviously enjoying himself with his vocal track.
 The first of his double-tracked vocals has him ending the last line with “the night before…oh, oh…yesssss.”

 While the next section is structurally identical to a verse, the first eight measures are utilized as the instrumental, or solo, section of the song, while the last eight measures conclude the verse vocally with the lyrics of the second verse.
 The Beatles were used to utilizing this trick as seen in “A Hard Day’s Night” and “I’ll Follow The Sun” (to name a couple).